How to Build An Amazing SaaS Product Walkthrough (with Examples)

 Product tours are generic by design since each user gets funneled down the same path, regardless of their needs.

-2. They are top-down
+2. Product tours are top-down

 If you use a product tour, each new user will get the same onboarding experience that you have determined ahead of time.